 Caregiving-related tax deductions can lower your taxes and maximize your refund.
-If you’re caring for an older adult, tax-savvy caregiver Shannon Listman shares 7 smart tax tips for caregivers help you find as many deductions as possible.
+If you’re caring for an older adult, tax-savvy family caregiver Shannon Listman shares 7 smart tax tips for caregivers help you find as many deductions as possible.

 Tax time is probably making you wonder if there are extra deductions for caregiving costs and whether or not you can claim your older adult as a dependent.

-Note: Keep in mind, it’s always recommended to consult a tax professional about your specific situation.
+Note: You should always consult a tax professional about your specific situation.

 1. Save all caregiving-related receipts